by Javier Munoz

 (2) The Hedonic Adaptation

 The Negativity Bias is the innate tendency of paying attention and giving more weight to negative experiences rather than positive ones.
 It appears that the Negativity Bias has primitive roots: Thousands of years ago humans had to be wary of threats to improve their chances of survival.
 The Negativity Bias was then a desirable trait that carried on successfully from generation to generation.
-Even today, this tendency could explain why the news tends to highlight negative events rather than positive.
+Event today, this tendency could explain why the news tend to highlight negative events rather than positive.

 However, the Negativity Bias is not serving us well any more.
 At a personal level and for society in general, we have more opportunities to breakthrough and thrive if we focus on and share our positive experiences.
 Many studies have shown that sharing positive experiences with others is one of the key factors that drive our well-being.